-IA Fram ework IA of Site Options IA O bjective Appraisal Rationale Significance criteria, including any assumpti members of the work force.
-13 To improve the health and wellbeing of the population to meet the needs of the vulnerable and ageing population.
+IA Fram ework IA of IA of Site Options IA Objective Appraisal Rationale Significance criteria, including any assumpti members of the work force.
+To improve the health and wellbeing of the population to meet the needs of the vulnerable and ageing population.
 Whether polices improve access to health facilities.
 Reduce health inequalities and improve well-being.
 Extent to which measures encourage walking and cycling, improve access to greenspace targeting those communities experiencing health inequalities.
 Whether housing policies deliver This SA Objective will addresses two separate issues relating to health, the first being conflicting neighbouring land uses and the second accessibility to existing core network of pedestrian routes (walking/cycling).
 It is assumed that development at any of the site options has the potential for short-term minor negative effects arising during the construction phase, and that suitable mitigation exists to ensure that these do not result in long-term negative effects on health and well-being.
-It is assumed that there is the potential for development at all the site options to have indirect long-term positive effects on ++ Development at the site could address an existing significant amenity issue for a sensitive neighbouring land use and/or there is the potential to provide a significant health service or facility.
+It is assumed that there is the potential for development at all the site options to have indirect long-term positive effects on ++ 0 Development at the site could address an existing significant amenity issue for a sensitive neighbouring land use and/or there is the potential to provide a significant health service or facility.
 Development at the site could address an existing amenity issue for neighbouring land uses.
 Development at the site is not likely to be affected by any conflicting neighbouring land uses, or could affect the amenity of a sensitive neighbouring land use.
 Potential for a residual neutral effect is there is suitable mitigation available to address minor negative effects.
-An element of uncertainty exists until more detailed site level assessments have been undertaken. homes of a decent standard and minimise fuel poverty.
-It is assumed that there is the potential for development at all the site options to have indirect long-term positive effects on ++ Development at the site could potentially be affected by neighbouring land uses and/or could affect the amenity of a sensitive neighbouring land use.
+An element of uncertainty exists until more detailed site level assessments have been undertaken. homes of a decent standard and minimise fuel poverty. health through the provision of housing or employment by helping to meet the needs of the Plan area.
+This SA Objective addresses two separate issues, the first related to conflicting neighbouring land uses and the second accessibility to the existing core network of ++ Development at the site could potentially be affected by neighbouring land uses and/or could affect the amenity of a sensitive neighbouring land use.
 Development at the site could potentially be significantly affected by neighbouring land uses and/or could significantly affect the amenity a sensitive neighbouring land use.
 The site is within 200m of a strategic footpath and 1km of a strategic cycling route.